 What is the approximate timeline to receive services?

 - It depends on the service requested.
 We try to schedule clients in a timely manner and we are currently conducting research on best practices to shorten wait times.
-Approximate wait times will be provided during your Initial Intake, which is generally scheduled within 1 month of the request for services.
+Approximate wait times will be provided during your Initial Consultation.

 What is an Initial Intake?

 - Parents (or an individual adult if seeking services for yourself) meet with a senior Clinical Psychologist at our clinic.
 This is a virtual session and it will be approximately 60–90 minutes.
 This new protocol has been shown by preliminary research to have an immediate impact on reducing family distress and improving symptoms.

 - Clinical impressions with recommendations for next steps (i.e., which service is required and suggestion for the best matched clinician)